Lysander/snippets/Mono/SoapXmlMessages/README.md

 Perhaps you want to make sure, that you send and receive the data you expected or it is just to document which actions had taken place.

-So this really sounds simple, doesn't it?
+So this really sounds simple and rational, doesn't it?

 The "solution"